Reasons to visit London in October

 Celebrate London’s diversity

-Usually taking place in mid-October, Diwali is a festival of light.
-Celebrations begin in the early afternoon in Trafalgar Square with a series of dance troupes taking to the stage.
-As the afternoon progresses they give way to yoga demonstrations and the opportunity to taste authentic south Asian food.
+Usually taking place in mid-October, Diwali is the annual Hindu festival of light.
+Celebrations begin in Trafalgar Square just after lunchtime with a series of dance troupes taking to the stage.
+As the afternoon progresses dancers give way to yoga demonstrations and the opportunity to taste authentic south Asian food.

-Other events take place at Hoxton’s Museum of the Home and the National Maritime Museum in Greenwich.
-Fireworks feature heavily, with north London’s Wembley the best place to head.
+You’ll find further family-friendly Diwali events taking place at the likes of the Museum of the Home in Hoxton and the National Maritime Museum in Greenwich.
+Fireworks also feature heavily, with Wembley in north London the best place to head.

-October is also the time of the London Restaurant Festival’s Fall Edition.
-Participating restaurants fling open their doors to diners with an array of specialty menus.
-Other events include beer, wine and gin tastings in some of London’s most exciting destinations, from St Katherine Dock to Notting Hill.
+Hungry?
+Then we have good news: October is when participating restaurants fling open their doors for the London Restaurant Festival, with an array of specialty tasting menus and other unique dining experiences.
+We’re talking chef’s tables, celeb-chef cookery school masterclasses, supper clubs, hot new restaurant openings, and much more.
+Other events include beer, wine and gin tastings in some of London’s coolest neighborhoods, from St Katherine Docks to Notting Hill.

-Londoners don’t need much encouragement for a stiff drink either, with Oktoberfest the latest cultural import to take the capital by storm.
-Locations include east London’s Canada Water and south London’s Croydon.
-Expect tents decked out like traditional Bavarian beer halls, alongside a near endless supply of lager, bratwurst and lederhosen.
+Londoners don’t need much encouragement for a stiff drink, with Oktoberfest the latest cultural import to take the capital by storm.
+You’ll find some of the biggest events in Hammersmith and Finsbury Park, where huge marquees decked out like traditional Bavarian beer halls serve up a seemingly endless supply of lager, bratwurst and lederhosen.

 Ian Packham